pebrc/datomic-datadir-issue/README.md

 What it does
 ============
 1. removes write permissions from the datomic distribution data dir
-2. startes a transactor with a custom data-dir configured via property file
+2. starts a transactor with a custom data-dir configured via property file
 3. creates a new database
 4. installs two string attributes without index
 5. adds data (~ 100 facts per attribute are enough)